gramener/gramex/gramex/apps/guide/debug/README.md

 ## Browser on startup

 To open the browser when Gramex starts, use `--browser`.
+To prevent opening the browser on startup, use `--browser=false`.

+If `gramex.yaml` is missing in the directory from where Gramex is run, it will run the [Gramex Guide application](https://learn.gramener.com/guide/) locally and open the [welcome page](https://learn.gramener.com/guide/welcome).

-If you forget to start using `--browser`, you can press `Ctrl+B` on the Gramex console to start the browser.
+You can also press `Ctrl+B` on the Gramex console at any point to start the browser.

 To start the browser at a specific URL, use `--browser=url`.
 The URL need not be a local URL.